moshix/3270BBS/README.md

 3. Edit the sample tsu.greet from this repo.
 It's the greeting for all new users.
 Remember to keep it 80 characters wide, max,for easey reading on 3270 terminals.

-4. Start the BBS with the provided script start_3270bbs.bash, you should probably tee the log into a log file.
+4. Start the BBS with the provided script start_bbs.bash, you should probably tee the log into a log file.

 5. Announce your new BBS, and Bob is your uncle. **Make sure to report your BBS here because I will link to all known 3270 BBS instances out there from this page.**